spectrocloud/librarium/docs/docs-content/clusters/cluster-management/update-k8s-cluster.md

 ---
 sidebar_label: "Deploy Cluster Profile Updates"
 title: "Deploy Cluster Profile Updates"
-description: "Learn how to update a Kubernetes cluster deployed in a public cloud provider with Palette. "
+description: "Learn how to update your deployed clusters using Palette Cluster Profiles.
+This tutorial teaches you how to: create Cluster Profile versions, apply cluster updates and roll back to previous versions.
+Get started with the basics of cluster maintenance in Azure with this hands-on exercise."
 icon: ""
 hide_table_of_contents: false
-tags: ["public cloud", "aws", "azure", "gcp", "cluster profiles", "tutorial"]
+tags: [ "cluster profiles", "tutorial"]
 sidebar_position: 240
 ---
 Palette provides cluster profiles, which allow you to specify layers for your workloads using packs, Helm charts, Zarf packages, or cluster manifests.
 Packs serve as blueprints to the provisioning and deployment process, as they contain the versions of the container images that Palette will install for you.
 Cluster profiles provide consistency across environments during the cluster creation process, as well as when maintaining your clusters.
 Check out the [cluster profiles](../../profiles/cluster-profiles/cluster-profiles.md) section to learn more about how to create and use them.
 Once provisioned, there are three main ways to update your Palette deployments.